 Mid-range planning up to 3 days

 Up to 3 days out, I am starting to look in more detail about what the quality of the day is going to be like.
-I start with the Metservice mountain forecasts at 1000m and 2000m to build a picture with which to reference against other forecasts like RASP and XC Skies.
+I start with the Metservice mountain forecasts at 1000m and 2000m to build a picture with which to reference against other forecasts like Skysight and RASP .
 I am looking to see if there is any difference between the forecasts and hence if I can trust what forecasts are saying.
 Often the Metservice descriptions will overestimate the wind strength, as they are forecasting over a large area and tend to err on the side of public safety.

 on how to read temperature traces;